stakater/stakater-docs/docs/content/sre/multi-tenant-operator/tenant-roles.md

+# Tenant Member Roles

 > After adding support for custom roles within MTO, this page is only applicable if you use OpenShift and its default `owner`, `edit`, and `view` roles.
 For more details, see the [IntegrationConfig spec](./integration-config.md)

-# Tenant Member Roles

 MTO tenant members can have one of following 3 roles:

 1. Owner
-2. Editor
+1. Editor
-3. Viewer
+1. Viewer

 ## 1. Owner

 ![image](./images/tenant-operator-owner-overview.jpg)
 fig 2.
-Shows how tenant owners manage there tenant using MTO
+Shows how tenant owners manage their tenant using MTO

 Owner is an admin of a tenant with some restrictions.
-It has privilege to see all resources in there Tenant with some additional privileges.
+It has privilege to see all resources in their Tenant with some additional privileges.
 They can also create new `namespaces`.

 *Owners will also inherit roles from `Edit` and `View`.*

-#### Access Permissions
+### Access Permissions

 * Role and RoleBinding access in `Project` :
     * delete